 1. If you bought directly from Jugglequip, send us an email with a photo of the damage and explanation how it happened.
 We will take a look at it and tell you what to do next.
 Usually we ask you to send the item back (if you are in EU, we can give you a label to use for free return-shipping), then we take a few days to repair it, and finally we send it back to you.

-2. If you bought them from a distributor, you deal with the distributor (send them an email or visit them physically).
+2. If you bought them from a retail partner, you deal with them (send them an email or visit them physically).
 They will check if you are eligible for the repair and then give you further instructions.
 The rest of the process is similar.

 Infinities are indeed expensive if you compare them with juggling beanbags from brands like Mr. Babache or Juggle Dream that you may know from your local juggling shop.
 The problem of the comparison is that the two are like chalk and cheese.